What Really Happened in 1823? Uncovering the Gaps in the Saint Paul Basilica Fire Narrative

 Method of the investigation

-Thus, the authors undertook an exploration according to the scientific investigation methods outlined in the National Fire Protection Association standard NFPA 921-2021 “Guide for Fire and Explosion Investigations”.
+Consequently, the authors conducted an investigation in accordance with the scientific investigation methodologies outlined in the National Fire Protection Association standard NFPA 921-2021 “Guide for Fire and Explosion Investigations”.

-As for the sources, newspaper accounts from the time of the fire attributed its cause from the very first hours to the negligence of workers charged with repairing the roof or, according to some accounts, the gutters.
-A few days after the fire, the Diario di Roma also saw fit to publish an account of a fire on the roof of the Basilica of St. John Lateran due to the carelessness of the workers.
-The account written by the monks of the Monastery attached to the Basilica went into great detail, linking the event to a dispute between bricklayers and tinsmiths.
+Regarding the sources, newspaper accounts from the time of the fire attributed its cause from the very first hours to the negligence of workers responsible for repairing the roof or, according to some accounts, the gutters.
+A few days after the fire, the Diario di Roma also published an account of a fire on the roof of the Basilica of St. John Lateran due to the carelessness of the workers.
+The account, written by the monks of the Monastery attached to the Basilica, provided extensive details, linking the event to a dispute between bricklayers and tinsmiths.

 The historical information presented in the document is based primarily on chronicles published between July 16 and 31, 1823, with additional references to various manuscript documents associated with them.
 In particular, details regarding the basilica and its condition were extracted from the writings of Nicola Maria Nicolai and Angelo Uggeri.